- Planning for your Photography Workshop - January 27, 2020

 My first real personal film camera was a Pentax MX SLR camera.
 I used it for years, along with a few 35mm film compacts for personal adventure sports activities.
 There were no thoughts of instant electronic still imagery entering my mind, except for some early video projects.
 Film always ruled the world of still photography.
-But soon, digital photography seeped in to my photographic world through a gift from a family member of a used 2 mega pixel simple camera.
-The image quaity was marginal, but a new era of infinite imagery arrived and has been the norm for me since the early 1990’s to the present.
+But soon, digital photography seeped into my photographic world through a gift from a family member of a used 2-megapixel simple camera.
+The image quality was marginal, but a new era of infinite imagery arrived and has been the norm for me since the early 1990’s to the present.

 Last Spring, I was captivated by the HBO drama Vinyl.
 Its backdrop takes place in the 1970’s record industry.
 There was an episode where one of the main characters was portraying a photographer.
-In one scene she’s cranking out photo after photo using her Nikon film SLR.
+In one scene, she’s using her Nikon film camera.
 Taking a short breath and addressing her subject between each shot, then mechanically advancing each frame, followed by a satisfying slapping sound of the shutter.